silbermm/slim_pickens/README.md

 ## The Problem

-I was preforming the same steps for each feature:
+I was performing the same steps for each feature:

 * merge my feature to QA
 * validate and test